tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 deleted.
 This complicates the interleaving analysis, because we have two operations done by the other process interleaving with three done by the magic folder process (rather than one operation interleaving with four as on Unix).

-The cases are:
+So on Windows, for the case where the replaced file already exists, we have:

 * Interleaving A′: the other process' deletion of ``foo`` and its rename of ``foo.other`` to ``foo`` both precede our rename in